yossi2le/mbed-os/docs/design-documents/features/storage/Configuration/CONFIGURATION.md

     }
 }
 ```
-* storage_type - This parameter should be set to the desire configuration.
+* storage_type - This parameter should be set to the desired configuration.
     * TDB_INTERNAL
     * TDB_EXTERNAL
     * TDB_EXTERNAL_NO_RBP